 The bank also has to contend with global trade risks and uncertainties, including the relentless soap opera that is the North American Free Trade Agreement (NAFTA) renegotiations.

-Even without a rate hike making mortgages more expensive, it’s already harder to qualify for one in the first place.
+Even without a Bank of Canada interest rate hike making mortgages more expensive, it’s already harder to qualify for one in the first place.
 Each of Canada’s Big Six banks raised their benchmark interest rates on fixed-rate mortgages in May, prompting the Bank of Canada to raise its mortgage qualifying rate from 5.14% to 5.34%.
 The qualifying rate is part of a mortgage stress test to rule on eligibility: If prospective homebuyers have a down payment of less than 20%, they have to prove they can afford a higher interest rate than the one actually offered to them by their mortgage lender — basically, sanctioned wiggle room.

 Poloz said in his speech that he expects household debt levels to persist, making the economy more “sensitive” than ever before to interest rate increases.
 Mortgages account for three-quarters of the $2 trillion in household debt Canadians owe, and half of all mortgages in Canada are up for renewal in 2018.